 Some people call Pali Ke Kua Beach, Hideaway Beach, perhaps because it’s easier to say, or how you get there.

-To reach this location, you’ll have to be willing to go for a bit of a hike and climbing, using rope.
-I
+To reach this location, you’ll have to be willing to go for a bit of a hike and climbing, using rope, from the Pali Ke Kua condos.

-f you can get past all that, this beach has shallow clear-blue water with teeming with fish.
+If you can get past all that, this beach has shallow clear-blue water with teeming with fish.
+And it’s one of the top Kauai snorkel spots!

 5. HANALEI BAY